Chronic Leukaemia: CLL & CML Diagnosis and Treatment

 Chronic means anything that lasts for a longer duration.
-Chronic leukaemia is the type of leukaemia which is not as aggressive as its acute counterpart but lasts for a very long time without getting completely cured.
+Chronic leukemia is the type of leukemia which is not as aggressive as its acute counterpart but lasts for a very long time without getting completely cured.
 It is usually many years before they are identified and symptoms show up.
-It is also much slower to progress and difficult to treat when compared to the acute leukaemia.
+It is also much slower to progress and difficult to treat when compared to acute leukemia.

-There are two main types of chronic leukaemia based on their origin.
+There are two main types of chronic leukemia based on their origin.

-Chronic myelogenous/myeloid leukaemia (CML)- This is a type of chronic leukaemia which involves all the granulocytes.
+Chronic myelogenous/myeloid leukemia (CML)- This is a type of Chronic Leukemia which involves all the granulocytes.
 Granulocytes are a component of white blood cells in which the cytoplasm contains granular structures.
 There are three granulocytes – neutrophils, basophils, and eosinophils.
 Any defects involving them is called myelogenous or myeloid.
 It is due to the presence of a chromosome called “Philadelphia chromosome”.

-Chronic lymphocytic leukaemia (CLL)– This is a type of chronic leukaemia which involves the lymph nodes and the lymphocytes of the white blood cell.
+Chronic lymphocytic leukemia (CLL)– This is a type of chronic leukemia which involves the lymph nodes and the lymphocytes of the white blood cell.
 It is a malignant manifestation of the lymph nodes which produce a large number of immature white blood cells.
-This type of chronic leukaemia is more difficult to treat and usually can only be managed with radiotherapy and Chemotherapy.
+This type of Chronic Leukemia is more difficult to treat and usually can only be managed with radiotherapy and Chemotherapy.